-One way to gauge a character is to think about what motivates or is most important to the character.
+One way to gauge a character's perspective/ point- of-view is to think about what motivates or is most important to the character.

 Become a "life coach" for one of the main characters in a book that you are currently reading or have read.
-Analyze the following areas that impact the character's point-of- view, creating a "vision board" for the character with notes, pictures and symbols analyzing the following:
+Analyze the following areas that impact point-of- view, creating a "vision board" for the character with notes, pictures and symbols analyzing the following: